ADTuttle/2d_CSD/Readme.md

 <a name="biology"></a>
 ## Biology
+There are 3 parts where the underlying biology would be modified.
+First, the initial values of c, phi, and alpha are set in the function init in initialize.c.

+Second, parameter values can be changed in constants.h (which has a huge list of constants).
+While others could be changed in the function set_params in initialize.c. set_params has values chosen so that given values from constants.h will start us at steady state.
+If new ion channels are added some of these formula will need to be checked.

+Third, ion_channels.c.
+If a new ion channel was added you would have to modify it in this file most of all.
+The function ionmflux calculates the flux and derivatives from the gating variables.
+It uses two functions mclin (linear current voltage relationship) and mcgoldman (using GHK type relation), the exact functions for each are detailed in the comments in each function.
+Both these functions have the same format: void mclin(struct FluxData *flux,PetscInt index,PetscReal pc,PetscInt zi,PetscReal ci,PetscReal ce,PetscReal phim,PetscInt ADD)

+* flux: the whole flux structure being updated.
+* index: index corresponding the ion we are updating.
+For example updating the neuronal sodium will at int x and int y will have index = c_index(x,y,0,0).
+* pc: permeability
+* zi: valence of ion
+* ci: intracellular concentration of this ion.
+* ce: extracellular concentration of this ion.
+* phim: Membrane voltage difference.
+* ADD: We update by passing flux by reference.
+ADD = 0 means we reset the current value.
+ADD = 1 means we add to the current value.

+A new voltage gated ion channel being added would also need to modify gatevars_update.
+Time in this function is in ms (not seconds like the rest).
+Also, it has two parts a firstpass uniform initialization of values and an afterwards update using backwards euler (explicitly coded in).

+Lastly, for different interesting excitations modify the values in excitation (can easily make them vary over the domain).
+Ionic diffusion is modified in diff_coef.
+And water flux in w_flux.

 <a name="algorithm"></a>
 ## Algorithm and Petsc
+#### Algorithm
+The algorithm we use can be summed up as:
+1. Create all data structures (no new memory is allocated after)
+2. Set initial values.
+3. Iterate with a larger time step until steady state is reached.
+4. Begin solve loop.
+	a.
+Update c, phi, alpha (possibly alpha separately).
+	b.
+Update gating variables.
+	c.
+Record values every krecordfreq.

+The update will always involve solving a nonlinear system via newton's method.
+Which in term has a matrix being "inverted".
+The details in this is determined by the petsc settings used.
+Additionally, my own newton_solve code is implemented and could be used if desired.

+#### Petsc
+All the Petsc settings are set early in the program by calling inialize_petsc.
+In here we:
+1. Create vectors.
+2. Create Matrix using Get_Nonzero_in_Rows to count non-zeros on each row.
+3. Initialize the matrix values to zero (unnecessary, but allows us to set MAT_NEW_NONZERO_LOCATION_ERR for saftey).
+4. Create SNES (nonlinear solver) and set the functions that calculate Jacobian and Function (aka residual for us) value.
+5. Set the SNES solver.
+6. Set the KSP (krylov subspace) solver.
+7. Choose a preconditioner.
+8. Set all of the above from options (allows the solver details to be modified from the command line)

+Currently the matrix is set to be a sequential matrix.
+An improvement would be a block matrix, which should just require modification in this part of the code.
+The only other use of Petsc in the code is the SETVALUE calls in calc_residual and calc_jacobian and the SNESSolve command in csd_main.

 <a name="future"></a>
 ## Future Fixes
-Most parameters (most notably those stored in con_vars) are currently constant in space.
+1. Most parameters (most notably those stored in con_vars) are currently constant in space.
 However, the indexing on these still uses the indexing functions, just with x and y set to 0.
 If these were modified in the future, that needs to be updated.

 However, some calls to con_vars->ao or zo, might have the wrong indexing function.
 It needs to be indexed by phi_index and not al_index.

-A consequence of the transition is that c_index(x,y,comp,ion) does not agree with Ind_1(x,y,ion,comp).
+2. A consequence of the copying from Julia is that c_index(x,y,comp,ion) does not agree with Ind_1(x,y,ion,comp).
 Ind_1 is used for the row and column ordering of the matrix.
 It has not been swapped because Ind_1 counts up the "ion" number by Nv and not Ni.
 This allows us to put in arguments like  Ind_1(x,y,Ni/Ni+1,comp) to represent the voltage and water flow equations.

+3. Vectorize sections.
+Everything relies on taking values from c/phi/alpha arrays.
+But now we have these as vectors.
+We could use Petsc vector operations to likely do these faster.
+This improvement is necessary in order to realistically run this with MPI enabled.

+4. Use Petsc's Data Managment (DM) types.
+Specifically the DMDA for structured meshes.
+This will allow automatic use of multigrid and FAS.